galaxyproject/galaxy-hub/src/events/GCC2013/Abstracts/Talks/index.md

 *[Slides](PLACEHOLDER_ATTACHMENT_URL/src/Documents/Presentations/GCC2013/BrownleyGalaxySlipStream.pdf), [Vimeo](https://vimeo.com/74869438)*

 IT infrastructure and support can be a bottleneck when trying to analyze data.
-The Galaxy !SlipStream Appliance is designed to reduce the IT and administrative burden of running a production instance of the Galaxy software package and its underlying tools. !SlipStream integrates a powerful computational infrastructure and storage system in a desktop server to provide a dedicated resource to quickly analyze data with Galaxy.
+The Galaxy SlipStream Appliance is designed to reduce the IT and administrative burden of running a production instance of the Galaxy software package and its underlying tools.
+SlipStream integrates a powerful computational infrastructure and storage system in a desktop server to provide a dedicated resource to quickly analyze data with Galaxy.

 <br />